 A static line descent can be made after usually about 6 hours of ground training and involves the student jumper leaving the aircraft at 3500 feet.
 The main parachute is deployed using a device called a 'static line'.
 This is a length of webbing attached to the aircraft at one end and the bag, in which the main parachute is kept, at the other, as the jumper falls away from the aircraft, the static line pulls the main parachute out and begins the deployment.

 The parachute or canopy used is a modern 'square parachute' made of technically advanced materials and specifically designed to allow the student jumper to steer the canopy to the landing area.
 A radio attached to the jumper's helmet is often used to coach the student and assist in the landing of the parachute.

 This type of jump opens the way to becoming a skydiver, further training and more descents will allow the student to jump without the static line, deploying the parachute manually and achieving that all important 'first free fall' descent.

 AFF is an intensive course, more expensive but allowing rapid progression in skydiving.
 Your first descent is from 12,000 feet accompanied by two highly specialised instructors who will guide you in freefall by way of hand signals and under canopy with radio communication.
 You will experience 40-45 seconds of freefall before you open your own, ram-air canopy at 5,000 feet.
 This is the real sport!

-Your first AFF jump is part of a week's course of 8-10 jumps which will qualify you as a skydiver in your own right.
+Your first AFF jump is part of a week's course of 8 levels and a minimum of 10 consolidation jumps which will qualify you as a skydiver in your own right.
 If you know you want to take up skydiving, this is probably the quickest and most motivating method by which to do it - although of course it is not cheap.

 Tandem parachuting offers a quick and easy introduction to free-fall using a dual harness system.